taeerhebend/azure-quickstart-templates/quickstarts/microsoft.compute/vm-virus-attack-prevention/README.md

 ---
 description: This will deploy 2 virtual machines, OMS and other network resources.
-One virtual machine without endpoint protection and other with enpoint protection installed.
+One virtual machine without endpoint protection and other with endpoint protection installed.
 Perform the virus attack by following the guidlines and execute the scenario for mitigation and prevention of a virus attack.
 page_type: sample
 products:
 - azure